Interviews can be so serious and boring. Here's how to weave in a little humor while still coming across as professional.

 Humor is only one part of your professional image.
 You can make it larger or smaller, but don't neglect your other professional attributes.
 Coming across as a perpetual jokester will not serve you.

-Read your audience, and follow the interviewing manager's lead.
-You cannot control how well your humor lands with the listener, so pay attention to cues.
+Read your audience and follow the interviewing manager's lead.
+You cannot control how well your humor lands with the listener, so pay attention to cues and body language.
 Pushing it too far can feel awkward and unprofessional — the opposite of your desired effect of helping the conversation flow and lightening the mood.

 If you plan to use humor in an interview, practice first.
-Test it on family and friends, and if they are not laughing, try a different approach.
+Test it on a family member or friend, and if they are not laughing, try a different approach.

-Make sure that you use humor as a tool to make a point, illustrate an example, and create a perception of you as a likeable and pleasant professional.
+Make sure that you use a joke as a tool to make a point, illustrate an example, and create a perception of you as a likable and pleasant professional.
 Attempting to use it for anything else is a mistake.
 Be sensitive to topics of gender, race, disability, sexual orientation, and anything else that could potentially offend.